astroport-fi/astroport-core/contracts/pair/README.md

 A user can provide liquidity to a constant product pool by calling `provide_liquidity`.
 Users can also withdraw liquidity by calling `withdraw_liquidity`.

 Whenever liquidity is deposited into a pool, special tokens known as "liquidity tokens" are minted to the provider’s address, in proportion to how much liquidity they contributed to the pool.
 These tokens are a representation of a liquidity provider’s contribution to a pool.
 Whenever a trade occurs, the `lp_commission` is distributed pro-rata to all LPs in the pool at the moment of the trade.
-To receive the underlying liquidity back plus accrued LP fees that were accrued while their liquidity was locked, LPs must burn their liquidity tokens.
+To receive the underlying liquidity back plus accrued LP fees, LPs must burn their liquidity tokens.

 When providing liquidity from a smart contract, the most important thing to keep in mind is that the amount of tokens deposited into a pool and the amount of tokens withdrawn later from the pool will most likely not be the same.
 This is because of the way constant product pools work where, as the token prices in the pool change, so do the respective token amounts that a LP can withdraw.

 As an example, let's say the global ratio between two tokens x:y is 10:2 (i.e. 1 x = 0.2 y), but the current ratio between the tokens in an Astroport pair is 5:2 (1 x = 0.4 y).
 Let's also say that someone may decide to LP in the x:y Astroport pool at the current 5:2 ratio.
-As the Astroport pool gets arbitraged to the global ratio, the amount of x & y tokens that the LP can withdraw changes because the total amounts of x & y tokens in the pool also changes.
+As the Astroport pool gets arbitraged to the global ratio, the amount of x & y tokens that the LP can withdraw changes because the total amounts of x & y tokens in the pool also change.

 > Note that before executing the `provide_liqudity` operation, a user must allow the pool contract to take tokens from their wallet and deposit them in the contract